unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 Some CAs, including Lets Encrypt, voluntarily disclose all issued certificates to one or multiple 'Certificate Transparency' servers.

-CT servers store immutable logs of certificate issuance events which contain the subject's CN (common name) and certificate details.
+CT servers store immutable logs of certificate issuance events which contain the subject CN (common name) and certificate details.

 The CT servers also accept events from crawlers when they identify a new certificate.

 crt.sh (`https://crt.sh`) is a front-end to a database of issued certificates, maintained by COMODO CA.

-Certificate chain for our old wildcard certificate:
+Certificate chain for the old wildcard certificate:

 ```txt
 *.axibase.com